ambuda-org/vidyut/bindings-python/vidyut/docs/source/introduction.rst

 ============

 This package defines Python bindings for `Vidyut`_, a high-performance Sanskrit toolkit written in Rust.
-It contains the following modules:
+It contains three main modules:

-- `vidyut.chandas` (experimental) identifies the meter of some piece of Sanskrit text.

-- `vidyut.cheda` segments and annotates Sanskrit expressions.

 - `vidyut.kosha` compactly stores millions of Sanskrit words.

 - `vidyut.lipi` transliterates Sanskrit texts between different encodings.

 - `vidyut.prakriya` derives Sanskrit expressions according to Paninian grammar.

+And three experimental modules:

+- `vidyut.chandas` (experimental) identifies the meter of some piece of Sanskrit text.

+- `vidyut.cheda` (experimental) segments and annotates Sanskrit expressions.

 - `vidyut.sandhi` (experimental) has utilities for working with sandhi rules.